JS-RML/high_speed_scooping/README.md

 High-Speed Scooping is executed as follows:
 - **t = 0s**: The pose of the gripper and fingers is initialized above the object such that a lower angle of attack is attained for the thumb (right finger) by tilting the gripper.
 - **t = 0.75s**: The gripper accelerates towards the surface where the height is unknown.
-- **t = 1.15s**: The BLDC motors detect the collision through the fingers and the program triggers the deceleration to stop the gripper hitting to the surface.
-The fingers are commanded to close simultaneously with increased stiffness (position gain).
+- **t = 1.15s**: The BLDC motors detect the collision through the finger linkages and the program triggers the deceleration to stop the gripper hitting to the surface.
+The fingers are commanded to close simultaneously with increased stiffness (position gain of motor controller).
 - **t = 1.2s**: The thumb slides along the surface and penetrates below the object.
 - **t = 1.27s**: The gripper reaches zero velocity and accelerates upward.
 Meanwhile, the stiffness of the fingers increases again to secure the grasp.
-- **t = 1.48s**: The gripper lifts up from the surface to compele the task.
+- **t = 1.48s**: The gripper lifts up from the surface to complete the task.

 <!-- The process of High-Speed Scooping consists of three steps as follows:
 1. Initialize the pre-scooping pose of the gripper and fingers above the object such that the gripper is tilted to attain a lower angle of attack.